caldas479/AWS-Examples/s3/README.md

 - `s3.tf`: defines the S3 bucket resource.

+### Cloud Development Kit

+The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.

+The AWS CDK consists of two primary parts:

+- AWS CDK Construct Library – A collection of pre-written modular and reusable pieces of code, called constructs, that you can use, modify, and integrate to develop your infrastructure quickly.
+The goal of the AWS CDK Construct Library is to reduce the complexity required to define and integrate AWS services together when building applications on AWS.

+- AWS CDK Toolkit – A command line tool for interacting with CDK apps.
+Use the AWS CDK Toolkit to create, manage, and deploy your AWS CDK projects.

 ---

 Feel free to explore each folder and file to get a deeper understanding of how to interact with AWS S3 using different tools and languages.
 Happy learning!